- How are brain and spinal cord tumors in children treated?

 Surgery to remove the tumor

-In most cases, the first step in brain tumor treatment is for the neurosurgeon to remove as much of the tumor as possible while trying to limit any effects on normal brain function.
+In most cases, the first step in brain or spinal cord tumor treatment is for the neurosurgeon to remove as much of the tumor as possible while trying to limit any effects on normal brain or nerve function.

-Surgery alone or combined with radiation therapy may cure many tumors, including some low-grade astrocytomas, pleomorphic xanthoastrocytomas, dysembryoplastic neuroepithelial tumors, ependymomas, craniopharyngiomas, gangliogliomas, and meningiomas.
+Surgery alone or combined with radiation therapy may control or cure many tumors, including some low-grade astrocytomas, pleomorphic xanthoastrocytomas (PXAs), dysembryoplastic neuroepithelial tumors (DNETs), ependymomas, craniopharyngiomas, gangliogliomas, and meningiomas.

 Children with infiltrating tumors (tumors that grow into surrounding areas), such as anaplastic astrocytomas or glioblastomas, cannot be cured by surgery alone.
 But surgery can reduce the amount of tumor that needs to be treated by radiation or chemotherapy, which might improve the results of these treatments.